Long Live The Black Parade: Production

-For Long Live The Black Parade shows, the band performs two different sets, with the first set featuring the band dressed up as the Black Parade alter-ego, performing The Black Parade in its entirety.
+For Long Live The Black Parade shows, the band performs two different sets.
+For the first set, they dress up as their Black Parade alter-egos, performing The Black Parade in its entirety.
 Their outfits are updated versions of their original Black Parade uniforms.
-The Black Parade set features a theatrical styled production, with the band fully placing themselves into the role of the Black Parade.
+The set features a theatrical-styled production, with the band fully placing themselves into the role of the Black Parade while interacting with multiple other characters.
 The second set takes place on a B-stage, and features songs from the rest of My Chemical Romance's discography.
+Rob Sinclair serves as a lighting and production designer for the tour.
+According to Mike Shinoda, the co-vocalist of the rock band Linkin Park, the two bands planned to do a co-headling tour, but these did not develop further once Linkin Park learned that My Chemical Romance was planning Long Live.

 In addition to the band's main line-up, the tour features several additional musicians, including drummer Jarrod Alexander, keyboardist Jamie Muhoberac, violinist Kayleigh Goldsworthy (who joins the band on "Cancer" and "Mama", specifically), and percussionist Tucker Rule.
-Other characters established for the tour include the Grand Immortal Dictator, the leader of the fictional country of Draag and played by Wayne Jay; the Gentleman, a ventriloquist dummy that the band seemingly met while in prison; Marianne, a guest opera singer played by Lucy Joy Altus; and The Clerk, played by Charlie Saxton.
+Other characters established for the tour include the Grand Immortal Dictator, the leader of the fictional country of Draag and played by Wayne Jay and watches the band from afar; the Gentleman, a ventriloquist dummy that the band met while in prison; Marianne, a guest opera singer played by Lucy Joy Altus; and The Clerk, played by Charlie Saxton.
 On certain dates, Marianne is replaced by another opera singer, Sylvia, who is played by Charlotte Kelso.
+The Dictator is also sometimes accompanied by his secretary, Veronika.

+For the 2026 Latin American leg, the band were required to alter the tour production after they concluded that bringing the full Long Live production to the region was logistically impossible.
+For example, the band would've been unable to have a separate B-stage, which the North American dates had.
+As a result, Sinclair proposed that the Latin America dates serve as a prequel to the tour's overarching story, with a scaled back production.